BadrIT/bractal/README.md

 ## Release 1

+- [ ] Document how to GetStarted using the plop generators
 - [ ] Initialize the documentation using gitBooks Or StoryBooks
 - [ ] Finalizing the theming approach
 - [ ] Investigate using FusionJS for managing the pluggable architecture (Security, SSR, Theming...etc)